Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - As a owner of the application I have to be able to manage all my products.
 > Owner of the website has full CRUD functionallity on the entire website.
 - As a owner of the application I would like to be able to recieve customer feedback.
 > As of right now user feedback in the form of a contact form is not implemented yet.
+This has been implemented by using navbar contact button or footer on large screens, On mobile online in navbar.
 - As a owner I would like to be able to remove reviews that aren't related to the product.
 > During testing I found out that every user was able to delete other reviews.
 This should only be reserved for website owners.
+This has since been fixed.

 First time User UX stories: